• Skip to primary navigation

 Instructions

-• Place all the ingredients into a 8x8 pyrex casserole dish or resealable plastic bag.
+• Place the pork in a medium baking dish, casserole pan or resealable plastic bag.

 Nutrition